nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Listing all internships : `list`

+Want to see all the internships you have applied to?
+List of all internship applications. <br>
-Shows a list of all internships.
-List of internships can be sorted by category in ascending or descending order.
+You may view your list of internships sorted by category in ascending or descending order.

 Format: `list [c/CATEGORY [DESCENDING]]`